How to uncover bargain rates for top hotels

 - Step 4: Compare rates before you book.
 Once you've a hotel or shortlist, see if you can find it/them cheaper via hotel comparison sites.
 Also read hotel review site TripAdvisor* to see if you're happy to stay there.

 Share your tips and successes with others in the Hotwire hotels forum thread.

 Priceline* isn't a traditional secret hotels site like the two above, but we've included it here as it also flogs posh hotel rooms at colossal discounts.
-Its big draw is a 'name your own' price function.
+Its big draw is a 'name your own' price function, though this doesn't work on every search.
 As it's a US site, it's particularly strong for US hotels.

-It allows you to bid on a room in an area for a price you're willing to pay.
+When you do a search it will sometimes allow you to bid on a room in an area for a price you're willing to pay.
 It can then choose to accept or reject your bid.
-For full help see our Priceline Hotel Bidding guide, but in brief...

 How it works